Upper Ramification Groups for Arbitrary Valuation Rings: Introduction

 For a finite extension $L$ of $K$, we denote the integral closure of $A$ in $L$ by $B$.
 Note that by the assumption $A$ is Henselian, $B$ is a Henselian valuation ring.
-The index $[\Gamma_B:\Gamma_A]$ is called the ramification index and is denoted by $e(L/K)$. \end{para}
+The index $[\Gamma_B:\Gamma_A]$ is called the ramification index and is denoted by $e(L/K)$.
+The degree of the extension of the residue fields, called the inertia degree, is denoted by $f(L/K)$.